The Punch Mayweather Never Saw

 He claims he got got.
 Now he wants a $175M gett.

 But for close to a decade, despite a cartoonish number of red flags, Mayweather didn’t see it that way.
-“I trust Jona — not just 10 percent, 20 percent — 100 percent,” he said at a real estate forum last year, dismissing Rechnitz’s web of legal troubles, which included allegations of fraud, theft, bullying and much else.
-Mayweather thought Rechnitz was his cornerman in his quest to build a CRE empire: a 1K 🚪 Manhattan affordable portfolio; a stake in a luxury rental Manhattan portfolio; a JV on a national office portfolio, and other head-turning deals.
+“I trust Jona — not just 10 percent, 20 percent — 100 percent,” he said at a real estate forum last year, dismissing Rechnitz’s web of legal troubles, which included allegations of fraud, bribery, theft, intimidation and much else.
+Mayweather thought Rechnitz was his cornerman in his quest to build a CRE empire: a 1K 🚪 affordable portfolio; a 🍕 of a prized luxury rental Manhattan package; a JV on a national office spread, and other head-turning deals.

 But at least according to an explosive new lawsuit Mayweather just filed in Manhattan Supreme Court (h/t TMZ), Rechnitz was working him from the opening bell.
 “A Liar, a Thief, a Rat, and a Snake 🐍 🐀,” Mayweather wrote on Saturday.
 “Jona Rechnitz is the worst person to ever walk this planet.”

-(NOTE: This story is based primarily on ALLEGATIONS detailed in Mayweather’s complaint.
+(NOTE: This story is largely based on ALLEGATIONS detailed in Mayweather’s complaint.
 The facts will come out in due time, or they won’t.)

 The Main Event: Jona Rechnitz 🔔

-Mayweather claims that he was introduced to Rechnitz – the archetype of a recurring netherworld character in CRE, the hustler with the incredible Rolodex & fuzzy origin story who keeps running into controversy – in ‘17.
-Within a few years, Rechnitz had assumed the “de facto” role of Mayweather’s investment manager, CRE advisor, and banking liaison, the man at the center of Mayweather’s vast web of investments.
-He also – and this is crucial for CRE heads – circulated press releases for splashy Mayweather acquisitions, including a supposed $400M+ deal to buy an Upper Manhattan portfolio from Black Spruce’s Josh Gotlib.
+Mayweather says he was introduced to Rechnitz – the archetype of a recurring netherworld character in CRE, the hustler with the incredible Rolodex & fuzzy origin story who is a magnet for controversy – in ‘17.
+Within a few years, Rechnitz had assumed the “de facto” role of Mayweather’s investment manager, CRE advisor, and banking liaison – basically, he was at the center of Mayweather’s vast web of investments.
+He became a close personal friend of the boxer, a fixture both courtside 🏀 and tableside at Reserve Cut.
+He also – and this is crucial for CRE heads – drummed up publicity for splashy Mayweather acquisitions, including a supposed $400M+ deal to buy an Upper Manhattan affordable portfolio from Black Spruce’s Josh Gotlib.
 You’ll recall that CRE sleuth Dan Geiger eventually exposed that deal as smoke & mirrors in a Business Insider report, though Mayweather’s camp took to TRD to double down on the claim.
 (This whole saga really doubles as a media-manipulation story 🗞 ) Now, per Mayweather’s suit, what his firm Vada Properties actually acquired was a 5% interest in an LLC for $31.5M. 👏 (Still, on Instagram in Feb’ 25, Mayweather posted a deal tombstone w/ the full $402M amt.; Morris Betesh’s Arrow was listed as the broker.)

 On 1/1/2026, Rechnitz sent an email: "Distribution for upper Manhattan portfolio" to recipients identified as "Harrison/Joshua," likely re. to Gotlib & Harrison Wolpoe, an accountant at Black Spruce.
 The email directed that 80% of distributions be paid to Mayweather Promotions, LLC and that 20% go to Frist Apex Ventures — described, in Rechnitz's own words, as "the usual account at Chase you've been sending all distribution to per my direction."
 (Insiders: See the Gotlib letter detailing membership interests in your bonus section - reads like pref, and also makes re. to GO Residential properties 👀 🔒 )

 Mayweather alleges that in total, Rechnitz misappropriated $175,000,000 worth of cash, CRE equity, income streams, jewelry and even an aircraft.
-The suit portrays Mayweather as a patsy w/ no “formal post-secondary education and no formal training” in financial and CRE matters who fully relied on the judgment of his advisers.
-The basic setup is that Mayweather outsourced all due diligence on his estate to ppl he trusted – and Rechnitz was the central character in that circle of trust.
+The suit portrays Mayweather as a patsy w/ no “formal post-secondary education and no formal training” in financial and CRE matters, a rube who fully relied on the judgment of his advisers and outsourced all due diligence to them.
 (Important to note that neither Black Spruce nor its principals are named as defendants in the suit.)

 Undercard I: Ayal Frist 🔔

-• $7.5M wired from Mayweather Promotions' w/ the slug "12 MONTH INVESTMENT."
-Per the complaint: no investment was made, no return paid, no docs ever produced, no principal returned.
+$7.5M wired from Mayweather Promotions' w/ the slug "12 MONTH INVESTMENT."
+No investment made, no return paid, no docs produced, no principal returned.

-• $15M in settlement proceeds from SL Green Realty (???) that belonged to Mayweather were transferred to Frist Apex at Rechnitz’s direction, w/o Mayweather’s authorization.
+$15M in settlement proceeds from SL Green Realty (???) were transferred to Frist Apex at Rechnitz’s direction, sans Mayweather’s authorization.

 Undercard II: Alexander Seligson 🔔

-Mayweather alleges that Seligson, an NYC-based attorney, was tapped by Rechnitz to be the point person on Mayweather’s business affairs, and was put in a position to direct disbursements from single-purpose Nevada LLCs holding Mayweather's residences, and from accounts holding settlement proceeds attributable to the boxer.
-Per the complaint, Mayweather had never met Seligson, and assented to his installation at Rechnitz’s direction.
+Mayweather alleges that Seligson, an NYC-based attorney, was tapped by Rechnitz to be the point person on Mayweather’s business affairs.
+He was put in a position to direct disbursements from single-purpose Nevada LLCs holding Mayweather's residences, and from accounts holding settlement proceeds attributable to the boxer.
+Mayweather alleges he had never met Seligson, and assented to his installation at Rechnitz’s direction.
 (This whole thing is being set up to depict Rechnitz having some Rasputin-like control over the boxer.)

 Control the paperwork guy, and you control the flow of funds.
-To get a sense, consider a Nevada LLC called 9504 Kings Gate Ct.
+To get a sense, consider Nevada-based 9504 Kings Gate Ct.
 LLC

 • 3/31/2025: LLC formed.
 Seligson installed as manager.